 UMS Alert security and privacy are handled from two different perspectives:

-Only approved users can access the LBAS solution.
+Only approved users can access the system.
 Users are granted access to functionality in the API based on groups & roles.
-Credentials are checked both while accessing the API (WSDL) and also on each request to the server.
-Any attempt to access a method without having the appropriate authorisation will result in the error message “Unauthorised” from the web service API.
+Credentials are checked both while accessing the API and on each request to the server.
+Any attempt to access a method without having the appropriate authorization will result in the error message “Unauthorized” from the web service API.

 Only the required data from a mobile operator’s network is exchanged over the secure API towards the user application.
-Sensitive data collected from probe systems, inventory, radio planning tool or any other systems at the operator is never exposed in the API.
-End user clients are limited to define the target area and content, along with any schedule, priority or filtering.
-Only the status and statistics of the alert transmission and eventual replies to the alerts is transferred back from to the user.
+Sensitive data collected from probe systems, inventory, radio planning tool or any other systems with the operator is never exposed in the API.
+Users are limited to define target areas, message content, schedule, priority and/or filtering.
+Only the status and statistics of the alert transmission and eventual response are transferred back from message recipients.